The last few years of disruption have rattled the sales labor market.

 In this market, sales leaders are thinking outside of the box for recruitment.
 They’re hiring more entry-level salespeople, as well as experienced individuals from other unrelated markets and verticals.

-This can be scary in the face of high demand and plentiful opportunity.
+This can be scary in the face of high demand and plentiful opportunities.
 However, if your technology supports rapid onboarding and is easy to understand and use, you can reduce onboarding time from up to a year to a matter of months or even weeks.
 With the right technology in hand, sales reps can offer relevant products and services while still familiarizing themselves with your business.

 When you are successful in your search for new hires – whether you’re hiring two new reps or a fleet of 100 – having technology that is intuitive and elevates their capabilities and customer knowledge out of the gate makes a big difference.